34 top wine restaurants in New York City 2023

 Address: 375 Greenwich Street, New York

 Tribeca Grill is a restaurant in New York City.
-Tribeca Grill has been around for decades but with the new executive chef Brenton Lee you can expect new waves from the kitchen.
+This New York staple has been around for decades, but with the new executive chef Brenton Lee you can expect new waves from the kitchen.
 The wine list has always been rock solid at Tribeca Grill.
-It is broad, international and excels in the Rhône selections.
+It is broad, international, and excels in the Rhône and Germany selections.
 Go there for lunch and indulge in a fantastic mature bottle or two.

 Phone: (212) 333-1220